auth-xyz/clicky/docs/README.md

 `clicky::add_flag(const std::string& name, const std::string& alias, bool required, const std::string& description)` - `method`
-- Takes 4 arguments, the name of the flag, its alias, if its default value, and the description of the flag.
+- Takes 4 arguments, the name of the flag, its alias, its default value (either true or false), and the description of the flag.
 The `clicky::add_flags()` method is a convenience method that allows you to add multiple flags at once.

 `clicky::parse(int argc, char* argv[])` - `method`